Salem School

 1 contributing building.

 The Salem School is a historic school building at 124 Meadow Street in Naugatuck, Connecticut.
 It is a 2-1/2 story brick Renaissance Revival structure, designed by McKim, Mead & White and built in 1893.
 It is one of a group of buildings on the Naugatuck Green designed by the firm, and one of only two school buildings in Connecticut designed by the firm (the other is also in Naugatuck).
 The school (and many of the other buildings) were commissioned by a local industrialist, John Howard Whittemore.
 The schoolhouse was listed on the National Register of Historic Places on November 3, 1983.
-It presently serves as a district school serving kindergarten through fourth grades.
+The school closed in June 2025 due to funding problems, along with issues caused by the school's aging facilities.